gvwilson/thirdbit/src/fiction/bear/index.md

 about it?

 When Noxy caught sight of him, the prince was arguing with Sergeant Gyalpa.
-Manpa and Jinpa stood next to him, eyes on the crowd and the rooftops like sailors watching for signs of a storm.
+Manpa and Rinpa stood next to him, eyes on the crowd and the rooftops like sailors watching for signs of a storm.

 The prince stopped mid-sentence when he saw Noxy.
 "We'll discuss this